RaresTudorache/Hidden-Markov-Model-Part-of-Speech-Tagging/README.md

 # Natural-Language-Processing

+This assignment will make use of the Natural Language Tool Kit (NLTK) for Python.
+NLTK is a platform for writing programs to process human language data, that provides both corpora and modules

 Hidden Markov Model - Part of Speech Tagging

 Tasks: Training a Hidden Markov Model and Implementing the Viterbi Algorithm using Python(NLTK)